-&lt;sup>28 Currently, the Corps has authorization to lead only one large-scale restoration effort - the Florida Everglades restoration.
+27 Another exception is the Corps only other large-scale restoration effort - the Florida Everglades restoration.
 The Everglades restoration was split 50% federal and 50% nonfederal.
-The Everglades ecosystem was also harmed by operations of federal projects and encompasses extensive federal lands.
-For information on Everglades restoration, see CRS Report RS20702, South Florida Ecosystem Restoration and the Comprehensive Everglades Restoration Plan, by Pervaze A. Sheikh and Nicole T. Carter For more information on Everglades funding, see CRS Report RS22048, Everglades Restoration: The Federal Role in Funding, by Pervaze A. Sheikh and Nicole T. Carter.
+The Everglades ecosystem was harmed by operations of federal projects and encompasses extensive federal lands.
+For information on Everglades restoration, see CRS Report RS20702, South Florida Ecosystem Restoration and the Comprehensive Everglades Restoration Plan, by Pervaze A. Sheikh and Nicole T. Carter.